Satellite Data, Products and Other Resources

 In this section, we provide entry points to a wide range of resources related to the use of space-based information for disaster risk management and emergency response.
-Each database referred to below allows filtering resources according to parameters such as hazard time and satellites or sensors used to obtain the data.
+Each database referred to below allows filtering resources according to parameters such as hazard type and satellites or sensors used to obtain the data.

 Institutions